Know the Types of Loans You Are Borrowing

 Learn About Loan Fees

 You will be charged a loan fee when you borrow Federal Direct Loans.
 The loan fee is deducted proportionately from each scheduled disbursement of your loan.
 You can see how the origination fee will affect the net disbursement of your loan with this Direct Loan Fee Calculator.
 The Federal Student Aid website provides the most up-to-date information about interest rates and fees.

 Requesting Additional Loans

 You may request an additional loan to meet your cost of attendance.
 You will need to submit a Change-in-Aid request on MyAwards to request additional loan funds.

 Canceling Your Loans

 At any time a borrower can decline all or part of the loan money by submitting a Change-in-Aid request in MyAwards.
-Direct loan fund cancellation request may be submitted within 120 days of the disbursement date.
+Direct loan fund cancellation requests may be submitted within 120 days of the disbursement date.
 Students can repay the canceled fund by logging into the MyBill student portal.
 If the cancellation request is received outside of the 120 day disbursement period the school will direct the borrower to the appropriate loan servicer for guidance

 Keep Track of Your Student Loans